 In addition to this, the idea behind fox-hunting (or hunting hare, rabbits, deer and so on) is not to kill them quickly.
 It’s about the chase, not the chop.
 Foxes (for example) can be run to exhaustion – even those that escape the jaws of the hounds can die from exhaustion or stress anyway), some have been known to be mauled by hounds and then get left to die like this fox and others go to ground and are then dug-out by terriermen to be shot, bagged-up or thrown to the hounds.
 Hardly a quick death even if the very final moment is a quick nip to the back of the neck…

 “Sabs are benefit scroungers / don’t have jobs”

-Some sabs are on benefits for various reasons.
+Some sabs are on benefits for various reasons, like any other member of society could be.
 None of our sabs currently are.
-Many are self-employed (meaning we can work around sabbing days), others employed in a variety of jobs, some are probably stinking rich and don’t have to work any more (but unfortunately that’s not the case in 3C).
+Many are self-employed (meaning we can work around sabbing days), others employed in a variety of jobs, some sabs in the world are probably stinking rich and don’t have to work any more (but unfortunately that’s not the case in 3C).